MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/finalize-the-package-rollout-for-a-flight-submission.md

 ---
 author: mcleanbyron
 description: Use this method in the Windows Store submission API to finalize the package rollout for a package flight submission.
-title: Finalize the package rollout for a package flight submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Finalize the rollout for a flight submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article